octohouse/houzes-property-feed/README.txt

 == Changelog ==

+= 2.0.63 - 2024-02-07 =
+* New filter 'houzez_property_feed_properties_loop_endpoints' to customise Loop API endpoints
+* New filter 'houzez_property_feed_export_kyero_url_filename' to change Kyero export filename (mainly for Idealista as they use the Kyero format apparently, but need a specific filename)
+* Add notice when Idealista format is selected about using Kyero instead
+* Import sizes in Kyero imports
+* Remove empty branch codes when reconciling Zoopla exports

 = 2.0.62 - 2024-02-01 =
-* Set property_country taxonomy in 10ninetty imports when applicable
+* Set property_country taxonomy in 10ninety imports when applicable
 * First steps in reconciling Zoopla exports.
 Just logged for now whilst we trial this feature
 * Declared compatibility with WordPress 6.4.3